Handling Decimal Notations¶

 And many other ways

-Since Dataiku DSS needs to assist different systems in talking to each other, and those systems may not have the same opinions, DSS only treats “computer-notation” numbers as decimals, out of the box.
+Since Dataiku needs to assist different systems in talking to each other, and those systems may not have the same opinions, Dataiku only treats “computer-notation” numbers as decimals, out of the box.

 Thus, both for the